atsepkov/puzzles/interviews/hard/hearthstone/README.md

 Hearthstone is a turn-based online card game between 2 opponents, using constructed decks of 30 cards and a hero with unique power.
 Players use their limited mana crystals to cast spells and summon minions to attack the opponent.
 There are 3 types of cards in Hearthstone, but we only need to consider 2 types:

 - minion (costs mana to play, stays in play until killed, has numeric damage and health)
-- spell (costs mana to play, disappears after use, targets one or more minions or a hero, has permanent effect unless cancelled)
+- spell (costs mana to play, disappears after use, targets one or more minions or a hero, has permanent effect unless removed)

 In 2018 a special event took place, called "Nefarian Rises", where instead of fighting each other the 2 players had to cooperate to take down a powerful boss together.
-The easiest way to take this boss down was by building a super-minion by having both players stack buffs on top of the same minion until it becomes stronger than the boss.
+The easiest way to take this boss down was by building a super-minion by having both players stack spells on top of the same minion until it becomes stronger than the boss.

 Both the description of the event and decks each player starts out with can be found here (either link): https://www.hearthpwn.com/news/4336-nefarian-rises-is-this-weeks-brawl-play